 Here at King Street Church, we like to call it “partnership” when you become a church member, because the focus is on partnering together as a body of believers.
-If you would like to fully commit to partner with us in engaging and blessing our community with the Gospel, plan to attend ALL THREE membership classes on March 11, 18 & 25.
-Classes will be offered at 9:45 and 11:15 am in room M17.
+If you would like to become a KSC partner, attend all 3 classes on Sept.
+16, 23 and 30.
+Classes are offered at 9:30 and 11:00 am in room M17.

 Child dedication has as much significance for parents as it does for children.
 Much like a wedding ceremony, parents are making public promises before God to raise their children in a way that pleases the Lord.
-Preparation classes will be offered in May.
+Preparation classes will be held on October 7 & 21, at 11:00 am in room M221, with dedications taking place on November 4.
+Parents should attend one class.
+To register for the class or for more information, contact Becky Hann.

 We believe there is no decision more important than surrendering your life to Jesus Christ, and starting a “faith journey” with Him as your Savior and Lord.
 This is the essence of what the Bible calls salvation.
 Salvation is not a formula you say or an action you complete.
 Salvation comes by transferring your trust from yourself, or from anyone or anything else — to Jesus Christ alone.